The Local takes a look at some of the more bizarre names of towns found across Spain.

-The name suggests that a visit to this town in Murcia and you’ll find yourself in Purgatory but travel some 30 km north and you’ll reach Los Infiernos which is surely a worse place to end up.
+The name suggests that a visit to this town in Murcia and you’ll find yourself in Purgatory, but travel some 30 km north and you’ll reach Los Infiernos (translating as hells), which is surely a worse place to end up.

-You could be forgiven for thinking that people who lived in this town of 2,724 population in Jaén do not care much for personal hygiene for “Guarro” translates as “Dirty”.
+You could be forgiven for thinking that people who lived in this town of 2,724 people in Jaén do not care much for personal hygiene for “Guarro” translates as “Dirty”.

-But in fact the origin of the name comes from the of the town comes from the Castilianization of the Arabic Wadi-r-rumman, named after a river that runs through it.
+But in fact, the origin of the name comes from the Castilianization of the Arabic Wadi-r-rumman, named after a river that runs through it.

 A warm welcome for strangers is not guaranteed at this 183-inhabitant village in Navarre, northern Spain, if its name is anything to judge by.